atreyasha/dotfiles/develop.md

 1.  update script which updates all submodules and git repos to latest upstream commits eg.
-    `git submodule update --init --recursive --remote`
+    `git submodule update --init --recursive --remote` and then pushes upstream

-2.  update script for `emacs`, `vim` and `pip` packages
+2.  update script which does manual update checks on files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes

-3.  update script which does manual update checks on files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes
+3.  update script for `emacs`, `vim` and `pip` packages

-4.  create pacman hooks to update package lists, otherwise use script for all other updates
+4.  update script for package lists on `arch` repo and pushes afterwards